 Planning a trip is always part of the adventure of travelling, and even more so if it’s a round-the-world (RTW) trip across many countries on various continents.
 Planning a trip around the world is a fun experience but keep in mind that there are various distinct aspects involved that are usually a non-issue for a typical ‘single-destination’ holiday.
 These include varying costs and climates in different countries.
 When I prepared my RTW trip, I made many notes along the way, organising them by region.
 My notes included things I wanted to see, transportation, costs and accommodation options.
 I also created a checklist for other important aspects such as travel health insurance and things to pack.

-Based on my experience, I’ve compiled a list of tips which will, hopefully, be helpful to anyone planning a lengthy round-the-world trip.
+Based on my experience, I’ve compiled a list of tips for planning a RTW trip which will, hopefully, be helpful to anyone planning a lengthy round-the-world trip.

 1. Which places to visit

 This is the best part!
 When I planned my trip, I already had a very good idea of where I wanted to go.
 My advice is to ask yourself what interests you: nature, culture, cities or a combination thereof.
 Are there specific countries you’ve always wanted to visit?
 Print out a world map.
 Then get a pen, circle your home, then continue circling other places you’d like to visit.
 Be realistic – you probably won’t be able to see everything on a single trip (especially if there are time constraints) so prioritise.
 Do your research on the internet, make notes of specific destinations, especially those you definitely do not want to miss.
 I suggest organising your notes by country or region and leave sufficient space for more notes!
 Check this article for great tips on how to plan your trip using social media.